harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Intro to objects and variables
 ### Data and values
-- **Data** is any info that can be moved, processed, or stored by a computer
+- <mark class="hltr-trippy">Data</mark> is any info that can be moved, processed, or stored by a computer
-- A single piece of data is called a **value**.
+- A single piece of data is called a <mark class="hltr-trippy">value</mark>.

 ### Random Access Memory
-- The main memory in a computer is called Random Access Memory (RAM).
+- The main memory in a computer is called <mark class="hltr-trippy">Random Access Memory (RAM)</mark>.
 When a program is ran, the OS loads the program into RAM.
 - The OS reserves some additional RAM for the program to use while it is running.
 Common uses for this memory are to store values entered by the user, to store data read in from a file or network, or to store values calculated while the program is running so they can be used again later.

 ### Objects and variables
 - In C++, direct memory access is discouraged.
 Instead, we access memory through an object.
-- An **object** is a region of storage (usually memory) that can store a value, and has other associated properties.
+- An <mark class="hltr-trippy">object</mark> is a region of storage (usually memory) that can store a value, and has other associated properties.
 	- How the compiler and OS work to assign memory to objects is beyond the scope of this guide.
 - Although objects in C++ can be unnamed (anonymous), more often we name our objects using an identifier.
-An object with a name is called a **variable**.
+An object with a name is called a <mark class="hltr-trippy">variable</mark>.
 - In general programming, the term *object* typically refers to an unnamed object in memory, a variable, or a function.
 In C++, the term *object* has a narrow definition that excludes functions.\

 ### Variable instantiation
-- In order to create a variable, we use a special kind of declaration statement called a **definition**.
+- In order to create a variable, we use a special kind of declaration statement called a <mark class="hltr-trippy">definition</mark>.
 	- Example: `int x;`
-- When the program is run (called **runtime**), the variable will be instantiated. **Instantiation** means the object will be created and assigned a memory address.
+- When the program is run (called <mark class="hltr-trippy">runtime</mark>), the variable will be instantiated. <mark class="hltr-trippy">Instantiation</mark> means the object will be created and assigned a memory address.
 	- Variables must be instantiated before they can be used to store values.
-- An instantiated object is sometimes called an **instance**.
+- An instantiated object is sometimes called an <mark class="hltr-trippy">instance</mark>.

 ### Data types
-- A **data type** determines what kind of value the object will store.
+- A <mark class="hltr-trippy">data type</mark> determines what kind of value the object will store.
 	- Types include `int`, `double`, `float`, `char`, `string`, `bool`, and etc.

 ### Defining multiple variables